top of page

 Adopted by male witch's as they prefer to use it over "witch."
 But don't want to be tied to the feminine identity of its etymological predecessor so male nature based spiritual practitioners prefer this title.

 Adopted by people who have done rigorous study to learn how to communicate with spirits.
 The ability is not innately with them or naturally developed from a young age.
-It is typically learned through a scholarly path and is fairly commonly used by occult practitioners, those who follow Left-hand path, or occult practices
+It is typically learned through a scholarly path and is fairly commonly used by occult practitioners, those who follow Left-hand path, or occult practices.

 Also used by stage magic performer not tied to a spiritual practice.

-MAGE | MAGI
+MAGE | MAGUS | MAGI

-The etymological origin of a magician and magic.
+The etymological origin of a magician and the word magic.
 Mage comes from the word "Magi" an ancient Persian title used for their cultural priests.
-Spiritual communities do not use this as a title, as they are not initiated through ancient Persian or revivalist traditions.
-It's usually used by fantasy writers for someone who practices magic, but does so because they learned it, not because it was innately within them.
+Spiritual communities do not use this as a title, as they are not initiated through ancient Persian or Persian revivalist traditions.
+Today, Mage and Magus refer to someone who teaches spirituality and positions themself as an authority on the topic

 OCCULTIST

 This is someone who is similar to a magician in the respect that they have done rigorous study to learn how to communicate with spirits and manifest their intentions by using magic.
 However, they specifically look at it through the lens of Western Esoteric traditions.
+These are often based on "secret knowledge" which in terms of its secrecy means it was either 1. unknown to others because of their personal journey doing the work, or 2. secret because it was the knowledge of pagan and indigenous practices but hidden and disguised for a Christian society to not understand to avoid being persecuted by the church.
+Because this is the western scholarly path, know, that there are a lot of egos in this space and its very hard to find a good mentor.

 ALCHEMIST

 A western practitioner that focuses on their inner transformation and not practical witchcraft.
 Essentially transmuting the base parts of themselves like fear, ego, and trauma into wisdom, self awareness, and spiritual enlightenment.
+Originally, this was the culturally and socially accepted form of magical practitioner among Christian Communities in western culture, because their practice does nature magic without calling upon spirits, or if it does call on a spirit, its only the Christian God.
+Yup, ancient Christian priests did magic and this is the framework it was done under.

 SEER